RangeR107/EntreprenAI/README.md

 GROQ_API_KEY=your_groq_api_key_here
 PORT=5001

 Start the backend server:

 node index.js
 Set Up the Frontend
-Open a new terminal and navigate to the client folder:
+Open a new terminal and navigate to the frontend folder:

-cd client
+cd frontend
 Install dependencies: